Main Navigation - Mobile

 persons may direct questions or concerns regarding problems in obtaining access to data or other data practices problems.

-school district’s policies or procedures for purposes of accessing records shall be made to the data practices compliance official.
+C. Any request by an individual with a disability for reasonable modifications of the District’s policies or procedures for purposes of accessing records shall be made to the data practices compliance official.

 XVI.
 COMPLAINTS FOR NONCOMPLIANCE